 How do I check battery health on Windows 11?

-You can check battery health on Windows 11 by generating a battery report using the built-in powercfg /batteryreport command in Command Prompt.
-The report shows design capacity, current full charge capacity, and battery usage history.
+Generate a battery report using the built-in powercfg /batteryreport command in Command Prompt.
+The report shows design capacity, current full charge capacity, cycle count, and battery usage history.

 Does Windows 11 show battery health percentage?

-No, Windows 11 does not display battery health percentage directly in Settings.
-You must use the battery report or third-party tools to calculate battery health manually.
+No. Windows 11 does not display battery health percentage directly in Settings.
+Use the battery report or a third-party tool to calculate it.

 What is the Windows 11 battery report?